ibm-cloud-docs/blockchain-sw-213/known-issues.md

 ## Unable to create peer or ordering node using external CA certificates
 {: #sw-known-issues-external-CA-cant-create}

-Currently, it is not possible to create a peer or ordering nodes using certificates entered into the console as described in [Component governance](/docs/blockchain-sw-213?topic=blockchain-sw-213-ibp-console-govern-components#ibp-console-govern-third-party-ca).
+Currently, it is not possible to create a peer or ordering nodes using certificates entered into the console as described in the [Advanced deployment options](/docs/blockchain?topic=blockchain-ibp-console-adv-deployment#ibp-console-adv-deployment-third-party-ca).

 It is still possible to create components using the normal register and enroll flows in the console.